Daniel-KM/Omeka-theme-Scribe/README.md

 * collection/show.php
 This file displays all items in the collection.
-The set_items_for_loop function sorts based on the sort weight number set in the Dublin Core: Audience field.
+The set_items_for_loop function sorts based on the sort weight number set in the Scripto:Weight field.
 Progress bar logic is determined by reading the Scripto metadata fields ‘Percent Needs Review’ and ‘Percent Completed’.
 Stacked progress bars are set with the resulting numbers.